Sorry, you need to enable JavaScript to visit this website.

 How do brokerage accounts work?

-Think of a brokerage account like any other bank account, but instead of just holding money, the account can hold securities as well.
+Instead of just holding money, a brokerage account can hold securities as well.
 When you sign up for the account, you can connect it to your bank account and transfer funds into it.
-With the money in your brokerage account, you can then purchase stocks, bonds, funds, and other investments.
+With the money in your brokerage account, you can then purchase stocks, bonds, mutual funds, and other investments.

 When you place buy-and-sell orders within your brokerage account, the brokerage firm executes them on your behalf.
 In exchange for this service, the firm may charge a fee, either as a percentage of your assets or as a flat fee for each trade.

-Unlike other types of investment accounts, there’s no limit to the number of taxable brokerage accounts you can open, nor is there a limit on the amount you can invest per year.
+Unlike other types of investment accounts, taxable brokerage accounts have no limit on the amount you can invest per year.

 When you decide to sign up for a brokerage account, you’ll have several types to choose from.
 Each type of brokerage account arrangement has its own unique characteristics and benefits.